eugene-bk-eng/R2QConnector/README.md

 - The following data types are supported: boolean(b), int(i), long(j), float(f), char(c), symbol(s),
 date(d), datetime(z), time(t),
-- Additionally Q list of char(c) known as string will be converted to R string.
-See exampe:
+- For convinience, Q list of char(c) known as string will be converted to an R string.
-- These types are not yet implemented: guid(g), byte(x), short(h), real(e), timestamp(p), month(m),
+- These types are not implemented: guid(g), byte(x), short(h), real(e), timestamp(p), month(m),
 timespan(n), minute(u), second(v)

 ## CONVERSION TO R TYPES
-Due to performance, package will implement the following conversions: date(d) - returned to R as numeric
+Due to performance, package implements the following conversions:
+date(d) - returned to R as numeric.
 time(t) - returned to R as numeric.
 datetime(z) - returned to R as string "2016.12.24 21:16:38.067 EST"

 ## TODO
 1. Retrieve dictionary 99h.